-Why Termites Aren’t The Only Wood-Destroying Insect to Worry About in South Carolina
+Are Termites The Only Wood-Destroying Insect to Worry About in South Carolina?

 Did you know that wood-destroying pests have a king?
 It is definitely the termite.
 At least in the sense of destructive nature and popularity.
 However, there are quite a few contenders to the termite’s throne.
 The carpenter ant, the old house borer, and the powder post beetle, each with their own unique set of “skills," skills that could result in the destruction of your castle from the inside out.

 Carpenter ants are small wood-destroying pests with colored bodies varying from black to red or sometimes a combination of both.
 Carpenter ants can be found most commonly burrowing through damp or water-damaged wood.
 They do this to construct their nests.
 Unlike their rival, the termite, carpenter ants do not eat the wood they destroy but instead make galleries within it for shelter.

 Old House Borers

 Old house borers are small pests with black to grey bodies and are a mere ½” to ¾” in length.
 Fine gray hairs can be found on their thorax with two shiny raised areas on each of their sides.
 A line of gray hairs is visible on their wing covers.
 Much like termites, old house borers do feed on the wood they infest.
 Unlike termites, however, who lay their eggs deep inside their nests, old house borers lay their eggs in cracks and crevices around your property, inside wood.
 These eggs then hatch into larvae--larvae with an insatiable hunger for wood.